 Teaching, research, and public service have long been recognized as the three main pillars of higher education.
 In other words, the goal of colleges of education as citadels of higher learning is to generate knowledge via research, transmit that information through teaching, and share that knowledge with others through social engagement.
-Even though these features are common to all institutions of higher learning, colleges of education are notably unique establishments since they were created to provide formal instruction for aspiring lecturers.
-The objectives of Nigerian colleges of education, according to Jakwa (2021), are to produce: a) teachers with high standards of personal and professional integrity; b) teachers who are committed and have the necessary knowledge, skills, and attitudes to make it simple to achieve the aforementioned national objectives.
+Even

-The College of Education is intended to hire qualified academic staff whose performance in teaching, research, and community service is deemed significant in defining overall objective organizational output in order to meet all of these objectives (Ogunode, &Adanna, 2022).
-This demonstrates that an employee's performance, such as that of academic staff, may only be evaluated in connection with their job description and toward predefined institutional goal(s).
-Therefore, each academic staff member is evaluated according to specific performance indicators, such as: a) input, such as length of service or tenure, staff qualification, workload, type of students, and material resources; b) processes, such as teaching methods, student involvement, and feedback; and c) output, such as teaching quality, publication quality, and contribution to the university, society, or nation as a whole, among others (Retnowati, Mardapi, Kartowagiran, &Hamdi, 2021).
+The College of Education is intended to hire qualified academic staff whose performance in teaching, research, and community service is deemed significant in defining overall objective organizational output in order to meet all of these objectives (Ogunode, &Adanna.
+2022).
+This demonstrates that employee's an performance, such as that of academic staff, may only be evaluated in connection with their job description and toward predefined institutional goal(s).
+Therefore, each academic staff member is evaluated according to specific performance indicators, such as: a) input, such as length of service or tenure, staff qualification, workload, type of and material resources: students. processes, such as teaching methods, student involvement, and feedback; and c) output, such as teaching quality, publication quality, and contribution to the university, society, or nation as a whole, among others (Retnowati, Mardapi, Kartowagiran, & Hamdi, 2021).

-The three performance metrics or criteria for academic staff in higher education, according to Babagana, Mat, and Ibrahim (2019), are as follows: (a) teaching/instructional services (such as class instruction, knowledge sharing with colleagues, teaching length, teaching load, lesson planning, and teaching evaluation); (b) research and development (such as attendance at conferences, research collaboration, and paper publications at local, national, and international levels); and (c) scholarly activities.
-As a result, the academic staff's contribution services, research and development efforts, and teaching/instructional services are used as the yardstick or criterion for measuring job success.
+The three performance metrics or criteria for academic staff in higher education, according to Babagana, Mat, and Ibrahim (2019), are as follows: (a) teaching/instructional services (such as class instruction. knowledge sharing colleagues, teaching length, teaching load, lesson planning, and teaching evaluation); (b) development research and (such conferences, attendance at collaboration, and paper publications at local. national, and international levels); and (c) scholarly activities.
+As a result, the academic staff's contribution services, research and development efforts. and teaching/instructional services are used as the yardstick or criterion for measuring job success.
 Regrettably, there is now a significant growth in demand for higher education, which has resulted in a large annual enrolment of applicants for admission.

 Many academic staff members are forced to do a variety of administrative and instructional activities for the students due to a lack of staff and the high student-staff ratio in most institutions (especially public ones) (Jacob, Jegede, & Musa, 2021).
-In addition to this, the majority of employees in state-owned institutions like the colleges of education in Edo and Delta States are not paid on time.
-As a result, many exhibit withdrawal behaviors, which include tardiness, absenteeism, poor turnover, and failure to submit questions and marked scripts by the deadline.
+In addition to this, the majority of employees in stateowned institutions like the colleges of education in Edo and Delta States are not paid on time.
+As a result, many exhibit withdrawal behaviors. which include tardiness, absenteeism, poor turnover, and failure to submit questions and marked scripts by the deadline.
 Several lecturers who are meant to leave the classrooms to oversee students during teaching practice, according to my own observations at these institutions, are missing due to lack of organizational commitment and job satisfaction, other academic staff members also seemed disgruntled and unenthusiastic (Asiyai, 2022).

 Organisational commitment is a concept that indicates how committed, enthusiastic, or connected an employer or employee is to achieving the established goals and objectives at his or her company (Aboramadan, Albashiti, Alharazin, &Dahleez, 2020).
 It is a psychological condition that describes the interactions between an employer and employee and the organization.
 It has an impact on the choice of whether to remain a member of the organization or not.
-These indicate that organizational commitment involves a mindset or perspective toward the company that binds or fastens the employer and employee to the firm (Ajibola, Adeleye&Tanimola, 2018).
-It may be seen by Colleges of Education as the process by which the objectives of the government, the organization's employer, and the academic staff, its employees, are becoming more integrated.
+These indicate that organizational commitment involves a mindset or perspective toward the company that binds or fastens the employer and firm emplovee to the Adeleye&Tanimola, 2018).
+It may be seen by

+Colleges of Education as the process by which the objectives of the government, the organization's employer, and the academic staff, its employees, are becoming more integrated.